Patricia Morgan-Webb

-Dame Patricia Morgan-Webb, DBE is a British educator and academic.
-She was the head of Clarendon College (1991–98), and New College (1998–2003), both in Nottingham.
+Dame Patricia Morgan-Webb, DBE (18 May 1943 – 16 May 2023) was a British educator and academic.
+She was the head of Clarendon College (1991–1998), and New College (1998–2003), both in Nottingham.

 New College, Nottingham was established by merging four smaller colleges.
 The school achieved two successful national inspections, in 1996 and 2001 respectively, under Morgan-Webb's leadership.
 The college was awarded, among other awards, the Queen's Anniversary Award for FHE in 2002.

 Morgan-Webb served as a member of the UK Qualifications and Curriculum Authority for five years (1997–2002).
 She was a board member of the East Midlands Regional Economic Development Agency (1998–2004) and the Derbyshire Learning and Skills Council.